This post may contain affiliate links. Please read our disclosure policy.

 • Old Fashioned: If you’re feeling extra old-fashioned, these old fashioned oatmeal raisin cookies were inspired by my Grandma’s recipe!

-• Bite-sized: You can opt to make smaller (or maybe even ‘regular-sized’) cookies!
+• Bite-sized or huge: You can opt to make smaller (or maybe even ‘regular-sized’) cookies!
 Just portion and roll each ball of cookie dough smaller.
 They will taste just as delightful, as long as you remember to shorten your bake time.
+You can also press the dough into a skillet and make one huge cookie like my pizookie!

 • Chocolate chip oatmeal raisin cookies: This cookie dough, as written, is jam-packed with mix-ins already, so why not add some chocolate chips?
 You can safely add a ½ cup of chocolate chip to this recipe!
 Use any leftover chocolate chips in a batch of my thick chewy chocolate chip cookies